julianapetrelli/like-e-full-text-search/README.md

-# SEARCH AND FULL TEXT
+# SEARCH LIKE AND FULL TEXT

 ## Utilizando o operador Like